rajatimalsina18/planary-support/README.md

 Planary is privacy-first by design.

 Planary does not:

 - Require an account
 - Require login
 - Collect analytics
 - Use advertising SDKs
 - Track users
 - Use a backend server
-- Upload your tasks, routines, challenges, notes, or progress
+- Upload your tasks, routines, challenges, notes, timers, or progress
 - Currently provide cloud sync

-Your tasks, routines, schedules, challenges, notes, completion history, streaks, and insights are stored locally on your device.
+Your tasks, routines, schedules, challenges, notes, timer state, completion history, streaks, and insights are stored locally on your device.

 For full details, see the Privacy Policy: